Dimss/images/README.md

-## This repo store different OpenShift adopted images for building and managing CI/CD pipeline on OpenShift Container Platform
+## This repo store different OpenShift adopted images for building and managing CI/CD pipelines on OpenShift Container Platform

 ### Images list